Discharge During Pregnancy: What’s Typical and What’s Not

-You’ll almost definitely experience vaginal discharge while pregnant, but it can be hard to tell what’s typical and what’s not—especially if this is your first pregnancy.
-Here, we explain why it happens and what to watch for.
+You’ll almost definitely experience vaginal discharge while pregnant.
+But it can be hard to tell what’s typical and what’s not, especially if this is your first pregnancy.
+Here, we explain why pregnancy discharge happens and what to watch for.

 “Vaginal discharge is common for all women of reproductive age,” explains Alissa Conklin, M.D., a board-certified ob-gyn at Indiana University Health in Indianapolis.
 “It changes throughout the menstrual cycle when one is not [pregnant or] taking a hormonal contraceptive.”